-Information contained in this site should be used for guidance only.
+Information contained on this site should be used for guidance only.
 Before taking any action you are recommended to take appropriate professional advice based on your own particular circumstances.

-DonnellyBentley Chartered Accountants disclaim all responsibility for all consequences of any person acting on, or refraining from acting in reliance on, information contained in this site.
+DonnellyBentley Chartered Accountants disclaim all responsibility for all consequences of any person acting on or refraining from acting in reliance on, the information contained in this site.

 Ownership and Legal Entity

 DonnellyBentley Chartered Accountants is trading as a Limited company governed by English law, registered to carry out audit work and regulated for a range of investment business activities by The Institute of Chartered Accountants in England and Wales.
 Details about the audit registration can be viewed at www.auditregister.org.uk, under reference number C002512129.
-The directors are: John J Shaw BA (Hons) FCA DChA, (Managing) Nicholas L Baxendale FCA, Jonathan C Hargraves BA (Hons) FCA, Angela J Donohoe FCA, Michael A Turner FCCA ACA.
+The directors are: Jonathan C Hargraves BA (Hons) FCA, Angela J Donohoe FCA, Michael A Turner FCA FCCA, Alex Howarth ACCA.
 Contact details are available at the Contact Us page on this website.

-The following standard terms and conditions of business apply to all engagements accepted by, and all software and associated services supplied by DonnellyBentley Chartered Accountants.
+The purpose of this schedule is to set out the standard terms of business that apply to all engagements accepted.
 All work carried out is subject to these terms except where changes are expressly agreed in writing.

 1 Professional obligations

-1.2 We will observe and act in accordance with the bye-laws and regulations of the Institute of Chartered Accountants in England and Wales together with their code of ethics.
+1.2 We will observe and act in accordance with the bye-laws and regulations of our professional body (see Key Facts) together with their code of ethics.
 We accept instructions to act for you on this basis.
-In particular you give us authority to correct errors made by HM Revenue and Customs where we become aware of them.
+In particular you give us authority to correct errors made by HM Revenue & Customs where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.

 Professional indemnity insurance

-1.3 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Markel (UK) Ltd.
+1.3 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, details of our professional indemnity insurer are provided on Key Facts.

 2 Investment services

-2.1 Since we are not authorised by the Financial Services Authority then we may have to refer you to someone who is authorised if you need advice on investments.
-However, as we are licensed by the Institute of Chartered Accountants in England and Wales, we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you.
+2.1 Since we are not authorised by the Financial Conduct Authority then we may have to refer you to someone who is authorised if you need advice on investments.
+However, as we are licensed by our professional body, we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you.

 2.2 Such advice may include: